Incomplete Information Robustness: Introduction

 To derive a sufficient condition for robust BIBCE, we introduce a generalized potential function \citep{morrisui2005} for an incomplete information game.
 This function is defined on the Cartesian product of the set of states and a covering of each player's action set, i.e., a collection of action subsets whose union equals the action set.
 It contains information about each player's preferences over these action subsets.
 A potential function \citep{monderershapley1996} is a special case in which each covering consists of singletons.

-A generalized potential function is associated with a belief-invariant correlating device that assigns each player an action subset as a recommendation to choose an action from that subset.
+A generalized potential function is associated with belief-invariant correlating devices that assign each player an action subset as a recommendation to choose an action from that subset.
 An important belief-invariant correlating device is one designed to maximize the expected value of a generalized potential function.
 For any such correlating device, there exists a BIBCE in which each player chooses an action from the recommended subset.
 This BIBCE is referred to as a GP-maximizing BIBCE.

 Our main result, Theorem \ref{main theorem}, establishes that the set of GP-maximizing BIBCE is robust.
 In particular, if a game is a potential game (i.e., a game that admits a potential function), the set of BIBCE that maximize the expected value of a potential function is robust.
 This implies that the BIBCE in the motivating example (shown in Table \ref{fig3}) is robust because the game is a potential game in which every player has the same payoff function.
 Recall that no BNE is robust in this example, even if it maximizes the expected value of a potential function.
 This contrasts with robustness in complete information games, where a unique potential-maximizing Nash equilibrium is always robust \citep{ui2001,pram2019}.